esputnix/logger-app/README.md

 ```

 For each API Resource there were four methods created: `Method Request`, `Integration Request`,  `Method Response` and `Integration Response`.
 The are used to configure the Authorization, Validators, URL Query String Parameters and HTTP Request Body/Headers validation.
-The `AWS_IAM` along with Congito is used here for the Authorization mechanism.
+The `AWS_IAM` along with Cognito is used here for the Authorization mechanism.
 To access the Authorizer configuration page please use the link below:
 ```
 https://console.aws.amazon.com/apigateway/home?region=us-east-1#/apis/a5lgfuj6sa/authorizers
 ```